 - Click the International Letters icon on the menu bar above the data entry area and select the letter you want to insert.

-- When information was crossed out and then replaced, type the new data in the appropriate fields.
+- When information is crossed out and then replaced, type the new data into the appropriate fields.

-- When information was crossed out, was not replaced, and can still be read, type the crossed-out information.
+- When the information is crossed out, not replaced, and can be read, type the crossed-out information.

-- When the information was crossed out, was not replaced, and cannot be read, mark the field as unreadable by pressing Ctrl+U.
+- When the information is crossed out, not replaced, and cannot be read, mark the field unreadable by pressing Ctrl+U.

-- When every entry on a record cannot be read, mark the entire record as unreadable by pressing Ctrl+Shift+U.
+- When every entry on a record cannot be read, mark the entire record unreadable by pressing Ctrl+Shift+U

-- Do not type periods, commas, parentheses, or semicolons after initials or abbreviations or between multiple levels of localities for any of the fields.
+- Do not type periods, commas, parentheses or semicolons after initials, abbreviations, or between multiple levels of localities for any of the fields.

-- A lookup list is a list of names, places, or terms that you can use to help decipher the information for a specific field.
-All fields with a lookup list will have a down arrow at the right side of the entry area when you have selected the field for data entry.
-To access the lookup list:
+- A lookup list is a collection of common names, places, races, and other information that may be used to help decipher a specific field.
+All fields that have a corresponding lookup list will have a down arrow at the right side of the column.

 - Click the down arrow.

-- The lookup lists do not include every possible entry.
+- The lookup lists do not include every possibility.
 If the clerk wrote something that is not in the list, type what was written on the record.

-- The red wavy line or colored background in a field does not necessarily mean that you made a mistake.
+- The red wavy line does not mean that you made a mistake.
 It appears because the word you typed is not in the lookup list.
-This is OK.
-Double-check what you entered.
-When you are sure the information is correct, continue with the next entry field.
+This is okay.